Deep Insights into Cognitive Decline: A Survey of Leveraging Non-Intrusive Modalities with Deep Learning Techniques: Introduction

-Although various reviews and surveys have already addressed cognitive decline estimation, most rely solely on medical imaging, such as MRI or EHR (Electronic Health Records) \cite{pellegrini2018machine,graham2020artificial,choi2018predicting}.
-Imaging methods have been also studied specifically for certain conditions, including Alzheimer’s or MCI~\cite{grueso2021machine,warren2023functional,ansart2021predicting,jo2019deep,ALBERDI20161}.
-Similarly, Alzheimer’s or Parkinson’s have also been investigated using non-intrusive modalities~\cite{10129131,yang2022deep,10.3389/fnagi.2023.1224723}.
-However, we find a notable deficit in the literature regarding comprehensive studies on overall cognitive decline estimation that leverage non-intrusive data modalities.
-This work aims to fill this gap in the literature.
+Although various reviews and surveys have already addressed cognitive decline detection, most focus primarily on medical imaging, such as MRI or EHR (Electronic Health Records) \cite{pellegrini2018machine,graham2020artificial,choi2018predicting}.
+Imaging methods have been also explored specifically for certain conditions, including Alzheimer’s or MCI~\cite{grueso2021machine,warren2023functional,ansart2021predicting,mri7,ALBERDI20161}.
+In parallel, non-intrusive modalities have been used to study Alzheimer’s and Parkinson’s~\cite{10129131,yang2022deep,10.3389/fnagi.2023.1224723}.
+However, there remains a notable gap in the literature regarding comprehensive studies focused on general cognitive decline detection using non-intrusive data sources.
+This work aims to address that gap.

-In this study, we propose a survey focused on the early prediction of cognitive decline using deep learning methods and non-intrusive data.
-To achieve this, we systematically review existing methodologies in this field and introduce the most relevant datasets for training and evaluating the performance of models designed to predict cognitive decline.
-Additionally, we discuss the effectiveness of each modality and identify the most suitable approaches for utilizing them.
-Furthermore, we explore various strategies for combining these modalities into multimodal models to leverage their unique capabilities and features.
+In this study, we present a comprehensive survey focused on the early detection of cognitive decline using deep learning methods and non-intrusive data sources.
+To achieve this, we systematically review current methodologies in this field and introduce the most relevant datasets for training and evaluating the performance of models designed to detect cognitive decline.
+Additionally, we discuss the effectiveness of each modality and identify the most suitable approaches for leveraging them.
+Furthermore, we explore various strategies for combining these modalities into multimodal models to exploit their complementary characteristics and features.
 Employing these modalities enables a more comprehensive understanding of the issue, ultimately leading to improved performance on a variety of tasks.
-In summary, our main contributions are as follows:
+This survey is primarily intended for researchers in machine learning, particularly those developing deep learning models for healthcare applications.
+However, we also aim to present clinically relevant insights to support interdisciplinary collaboration with healthcare professionals interested in cognitive assessment.